-In 2016, we repurchased a total of 81 million shares of our Class A common stock for \$5.0 billion.
+In 2017, we repurchased a total of 131 million shares of our Class A common stock for \$5.0 billion under our share repurchase program authorization.
 Effective January 1, 2017, our Board of Directors increased our share repurchase program authorization to a total of \$12 billion, which does not have an expiration date.
+As of December 31, 2017, \$7 billion remained under this authorization.
 Under the authorization, we may repurchase shares in the open market or in private transactions.
-We expect to repurchase \$5.0 billion of our Class A common stock during 2017, subject to market conditions.
+We expect to repurchase at least \$5 billion of our Class A common stock during 2018, although the actual repurchase amount may differ depending on market and other conditions.

-Our Board of Directors declared quarterly dividends totaling \$2.7 billion in 2016.
-We paid dividends of \$2.6 billion in 2016.
-In January 2017, our Board of Directors approved a 15% increase in our dividend to \$1.26 per share on an annualized, pre-split basis, or \$0.63 per share on an annualized, post-split basis.
-In addition, the Board of Directors approved our first quarter dividend of \$0.1575 a share on a post-split basis to be paid in April 2017.
+Our Board of Directors declared quarterly dividends totaling \$3.0 billion in 2017.
+We paid dividends of \$2.9 billion in 2017.
+In January 2018, our Board of Directors approved a 21% increase in our dividend to \$0.76 per share on an annualized basis.
 We expect to continue to pay quarterly dividends, although each dividend is subject to approval by our Board of Directors.